J Cole, whose mother supported him as a postal worker when he was a kid. Pic Courtesy of the artist & NPR

 COLE: Yeah, I bought the house back this past summer.

 COLE: My first house I ever owned is that house right there.
+Man, buying your first home is such a crazy feeling that took a while to sink in.

 MUHAMMAD: Well, 2014, if you’re into numbers – I don’t really know about all that, I’m still learning the world – but that’s the number seven and it’s a god number.
 So it’s kind of – it’s interesting.